-If a demonstration requires special arrangements, please note them in a separate e-mail to the posters and demos chairs in parallel to submission.
+Please describe your expectations/requirements for the demo session in a separate e-mail to the posters and demos chairs in parallel to submission.

 All accepted posters and demos must be presented at the conference.
 Therefore, at least one author of each accepted poster/demo must register to the conference at student, member, or regular rate (one per poster/demo) and present the poster/demo.

 If none of the authors of an accepted paper/poster/demo is registered by the indicated deadline, or the paper/poster/demo is not presented in the conference, it will be withdrawn from the conference proceedings.
 All conference proceedings will be published by ACM.